gsoft-inc/wl-web-configs/docs/rsbuild/configure-build.md

 ---
-order: 100
+order: 90
-label: Configure for development
+label: Configure for build
 meta:
-    title: Configure for development - Rsbuild
+    title: Configure for build - Rsbuild
 toc:
     depth: 2-3
 ---

-# Configure for development
+# Configure for build

-To configure [Rsbuild](https://rsbuild.dev/) for a development environment, execute the following steps.
+To configure [Rsbuild](https://rsbuild.dev/) for a production environment, execute the following steps.

 ## Install the packages

-Open a terminal at the root of the project and install the following packages:

 +++ pnpm
 ```bash